Admittedly, I haven’t been one to appreciate the art of shopping second-hand.

 But don’t get lost in bargains, opportunities and exchanges, just because you can.
 If you have good self-control treat your second-hand shopping like an event.
 Set yourself a deadline on how long you’ll look for an item.
 If you don’t find anything in that timeframe, end your campaign.
 Unsubscribe from notifications and move on.

-However, if you find hard to go in and out of second-hand mode, it might be best to shop new instead.
+However, if you find it hard to go in and out of second-hand mode, it might be best to shop new instead.
 That way you can remove the fear of missing out on products and simply execute on what you need to buy, nothing more.

 Is it okay for vegans to buy non-vegan products second-hand?